 There are several monarch butterfly sanctuaries that people are allowed to visit.
 They are located in two states – Michoacan or Mexico.
 The country of Mexico is comprised of 31 states and one Federal district.
 Michoacan and Mexico are two of the states.

-Initially, I found it difficult trying to determine which monarch butterfly reserve would be the “best” to to visit.
-When I read reviews or blogs about other people’s experiences, it seemed that every reserve had both positive and negative attributes.
+Initially, I found it difficult trying to determine which monarch butterfly sanctuary would be the “best” to to visit.
+When I read reviews or blogs about other people’s experiences, it seemed that every monarch butterfly sanctuary had both positive and negative attributes.
 Some were very busy, others had a difficult hike to reach the colonies, while others felt that the guides at the reserves took advantage of them.

 In the end, I chose to visit Piedra Herrada Monarch Butterfly Sanctuary for two reasons.

 1. Piedra Herrada is located in the state of Mexico.
 When we were in Mexico, there was a travel advisory warning that it was dangerous to travel in the state of Michoacan.
 This was ultimately confirmed by the travel company that we hired to take us from Mexico City to Piedra Herrada to witness the monarch butterfly migration.

 2. Piedra Herrada is the easiest monarch butterfly sanctuary to access from Mexico City.
 It is 120 km from the Mexico City International Airport.
 Depending on traffic, it can take as little as two hours to reach, although usually it is much longer.

 Ultimately, I was very happy with our decision.
 Piedra Herrada Monarch Butterfly Sanctuary was a lovely spot.

-There were several tour companies offering one day tours from Mexico City to a monarch butterfly reserve.
+There were several tour companies offering one day tours from Mexico City to a monarch butterfly sanctuary.
 Typically, these tours were 12 hours long, leaving at 7:00 am.
 However, this didn’t appeal to us.
 We had already spent the last 10 days touring Guatemala.
 I knew that my kids would be tired and cranky if we took a 12 hour tour.
 Truthfully, I had no interest in spending hours in a car either.
 Instead, we decided to break up this experience into two days.